Suzanne Finstad: Work since 1990

 Finstad spent the next three years researching and writing Child Bride: The Untold Story of Priscilla Beaulieu Presley (1997), the first biography of Priscilla Presley.
 Finstad offered a detailed account of Priscilla Beaulieu's childhood, including Priscilla's discovery of her true father at eleven, her courtship by Elvis Presley when she was 14 years old, their marriage, and her management of Elvis Presley Enterprises after their divorce and his death.
-Child Bride was based on extensive interviews with Priscilla Presley, her family, her close friends, her classmates, her co-stars and numerous members of Elvis' circle in Memphis and Germany, including Currie Grant, a former Army buddy of Elvis, who introduced Priscilla to Elvis.
-Harmony/Crown published Child Bride in 1997; Century London published the book in the U.K. While Child Bride was on several cities' bestseller lists, Priscilla filed a lawsuit against Currie Grant, denying his claim that she had sex with him in exchange for introducing her to Elvis Presley.
+Child Bride was alleged based on extensive interviews with Priscilla Presley, her family, her close friends, her classmates, her co-stars and numerous members of Presley's circle in Memphis and Germany, including Currie Grant, a former Army buddy of Elvis, who introduced Priscilla to Elvis.
+Harmony/Crown published Child Bride in 1997; Century London published the book in the U.K. However, the book's credibility is questionable, with some even noting how Finstad's support of Grant's account of events was controversial.
+While Child Bride was on several cities' bestseller lists, Priscilla filed a lawsuit against Currie Grant, denying his claim that she had sex with him in exchange for introducing her to Elvis Presley.
+Entertainment Weekly alleged in a 1997 review that the book's claims were "backed by interviews with scores of sources."
+However, this view about great use of various sources for the book's content was later disputed, with Grant's account later determined to have been, as The Chicago Tribune noted in August 1998, "used as the source for the book “Child Bride: The Untold Story of Priscilla Beaulieu Presley” by Suzanne Finstad."
 In the book, Finstad included excerpts from her taped joint interview with Grant and Priscilla Presley, who disagreed with certain points that Finstad had independently documented.
-Priscilla's suit resulted in a default judgment against Grant, whom Priscilla had sued for at least $10 million.
+Priscilla's suit resulted in a default judgment against Grant, whom Priscilla had sued for at least $10 million, on August 19, 1998.
 He was ordered to pay $75,000.
+In addition, the ruling, which was made by Los Angeles Superior Court Judge Daniel A. Curry, also found that Grant had not only made false statements which were repeated, but that these statements had also been used as "the source" for Child Bride.
 However, neither Finstad nor her publisher was a party to the lawsuit, and Finstad and her publisher say they stand by their account of the affair in the book.
-"Priscilla's secrets come rolling out," Entertainment Weekly stated in its feature review, "...backed up by interviews with scores of sources."

 Crown re-released Child Bride in 2005.
 "Finstad's research and her analysis of Priscilla's complex character make for a riveting read," Liz Smith wrote in the New York Post.".

+At least one reviewer for The StoryGraph referred to Child Bride as "idiotic" and "pure rag gossip trash," further claiming it "felt like" Finstad "could have co-written alongside Perez Hilton and posted to a blog."